dong-an/dong-an.github.io/_pages/about.md

 Joining us
 ======
-We are constantly recruiting undergraduate, master, PhD students and postdocs.
+We are constantly recruiting undergraduate, PhD students and postdocs.
 Please email me directly if you are interested in joining us!